-The common idea about correspondents is that they ‘have the story’, but the reality is that the news is a conveyor belt in a bread factory.
-The correspondents stand at the end of the conveyor belt, pretending we’ve baked that white loaf ourselves, while in fact all we’ve done is put it in its wrapping.
+The common idea about correspondents is that they ‘have the story’, but the reality is that the news is from a conveyor belt.
+The correspondents stand at the end of the conveyor belt, pretending they've investigated themselves, while in fact all they’ve done is put it in its wrapping.

-In other words, the typical correspondent is in general not able to do independent research, but rather deals with and reinforces those topics that are already prescribed by the news agencies – the notorious “mainstream effect”.
+The typical correspondent is not able to do independent research, but rather deals with and reinforces topics already prescribed by news agencies – the notorious “mainstream effect”.